Jutabaga/jutabaga.github.io/flowers.md

 Their stems like a mother but

-Inevitable they fade, like old friends.
+Inevitably they fade, like old friends.

 They can't fit into the bin all at once, their stalks too tall,